swat0017/ME08/README.md

 TECH STACK DETAILS-

 Java is the main language used in developing our application.The application interacts with the database through AWS.A lambda function is created in AWS using Python script.
+AWS RDS instance Steps--
+a.
+Log in to AWS console

+b.
+Select Services

+c.
+Search for RDS

+d.
+Select Create Database

-AWS RDS instance Steps--Log in to AWS console->Services->Search for RDS->Create Database->Choose options Standard create,Mysql,Free tier,set DB name and password,Default VPC and default settings.Once the RDS instance is created,you can connect to the instance from your local system using MYSQL workbench
+e.
+Choose options Standard create,Mysql,Free tier,set DB name and password,Default VPC and default settings.Once the RDS instance is created,you can connect to the instance from your local system using MYSQL workbench

 To run the application,you can either
 1.Download the apk file situated in the apk folder and run it in your android phone